• Skip to primary navigation

 Soup Pot

 I almost exclusively make soup in my 5.5 quart Staub Dutch oven.
-Le Creuset makes an equally worthy dutch oven.
+Le Creuset produces an equally worthy Dutch oven.
 Both of these are enamel-coated cast iron.
-They hold their heat extremely well and are super durable.
+They hold their heat exceptionally well and are super durable.

-A traditional soup pot is also a great choice for homemade soup on the stovetop.
-You'll want to find a 5 to 8-quart soup pot with a lid.
-I recommend the All-Clad 6 Quart Soup Pot
+A traditional soup pot is also great for homemade soup on the stovetop.
+You’ll want a 5 to 8-quart soup pot with a lid.
+I recommend the All-Clad 6 Quart Soup (affiliate link) Pot.

 Staub 5.5 Quart Dutch Oven